Bit of a detour: Tips from an introverted communicator

 I couldn't decide what to write about this week, so I out-sourced the topic to the internet.
 The topic I got was overcoming introversion.
 Specifically, overcoming introversion in larger group settings.
 Luckily enough, I taught public speaking for a few years.

 I'm going to give some tips and things to remember here and try to avoid too many cliches.
-(If you have any questions or want some additional advice, hit me up on Twitter or email.)
-I am an introvert and I was kind of a professional public speaker for a time, depending on how you define that.
+(If you have any questions or want some additional advice, hit me up on Twitter) I am an introvert and I was kind of a professional public speaker for a time, depending on how you define that.
 I used to give a mini-talk at the start of every semester for my public speaking classes about how those two characteristics can live in harmony in one person.
 There's this false perception that people who are good at public speaking actually like it and feel confident when they're doing it.
 It's actually pretty rare to find this.
 Even people who are good at public speaking don't usually enjoy it.
 That's the first thing to remember:

 Everyone* hates public speaking

-It's a cliche but it is so true.
-Even people who are stellar public speakers dread actually doing it in most cases.
+It's a cliché but it is so true.
+Even people who are stellar public speakers dread actually doing it (in most cases).
 It is exceptionally rare to find someone who loves it or doesn't feel some level of apprehension.
 Remembering this is the more useful "imagine the audience in their underpants."
 Don't do that.
 Standing in front of several half-naked people is awkward, I would assume.
 Reminding yourself that everyone in the audience would be just as nervous in your position can actually help.
 It will help you feel less isolated and more connected to the audience.

 Most of your audiences wants you to be successful.
 Very few people go into a situation wanting the person speaking to fail and those people are terrible so ignore them.
 The majority of any audience will be rooting for you, at least in a small way.
 So, as you're about to start speaking, remind yourself that the audience is there to see you.
 You are the expert.
 This can scale to any size of audience from just a few people at a networking event up to the largest audience you can imagine.
 No matter the size of the audience, they want to hear what you're saying and any little mistakes you will make don't matter in the grand scheme.
 The audience will have sympathy for any mistakes and will forget them literal moments later.
 They won't even notice most of those mistakes.